Boulder, Utah Travel Guide

 Brilliant blue skies as a backdrop to the red cliffs along the Burr Trail

 Driving the dirt and gravel section of the Burr Trail, experiencing some washboarding, on the way to the switchbacks

 The 4x4 got dirty that day on the Burr Trail ... what fun it was!

 Getting ready to drive the rapid descent on the switchbacks on the Burr Trail in Utah

-Interactive Map of Burr Trail and Bolder, Utah Area>
+Interactive Map of the Burr Trail and Boulder, Utah Area